List of units of the Italian Army: History

 Originally the tank corps was a speciality of the infantry and named "Fanteria carrista" (Tank infantry).
 On 1 June 1999 the tank corps left the infantry and became part of the cavalry.
-In 1975 tank battalions were named for officers, soldiers and partisans, who were posthumously awarded Italy's highest military honor the Gold Medal of Military Valour for heroism during World War II.
+In 1975 tank battalions were named for officers, soldiers and partisans, who were posthumously awarded Italy's highest military honor the Gold Medal of Military Valor for heroism during World War II.